alice-i-cecile/rust-variadics-background/src/use-cases/heterogenous-lists.md

 Use a macro to implement this for some large range of tuple sizes, and voila: knock-off homogenous variadic tuples!
 This has some drawbacks though:

-- we cannot implement the `IntoIterator` trait directly, because of orphan rules
+- we cannot implement the `IntoIterator` trait directly (even for homogenous tuples), because of orphan rules
 - there is a *lot* of added complexity and boilerplate
 - confusing [doc spam](https://docs.rs/bevy/0.6/bevy/ecs/bundle/trait.Bundle.html#impl-Bundle-for-(C0%2C%20C1))
 - [terrible error messages](https://github.com/bevyengine/bevy/issues/1519)